-Diplomacy and Statecraft International Relations according to Marxist perspective
+Karl Marx's Perspective on Diplomacy and Statecraft International Relations

 The emergency of the discipline of international relations is largely linked to concerns relating to the existence of long conflicts between different states or societies.
 The concern reached the highest level after the experience of the world war as well as the emergency of the nuclear weaponry.
 The war phenomenon and its psychology had been previously treated by politicians, historians, diplomats and philosophers.
 Their contribution in explaining war is however, does not offer a systematic body and hence, no scientific approaches in this theories.
 It can therefore be assumed that the theory of international relations is somehow new.
 This hub analyses the perspectives of Marxist, realism and liberalism in respect to international relations.
 In addition, we also focus on the political theories behind U.S intervention of Ukrainian conflict, as well as the Russian response to U.S role in Ukrainian uprising and eventual coup.